Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Surrey Vaisakhi Parade, Festival and Celebrations

 The parade on the Saturday is the main event which attracts hundreds of thousands of people to the streets of Surrey during the Vaisakhi holiday season.
 In addition to the parade, however, most years, there is also a multi-day carnival element with amusement rides.

 Surrey’s Dashmesh Gurdwara Vaisakhi Festival carnival usually runs for the week or so leading up to the weekend of the parade.
-The carnival didn’t happen in 2020, 2021, or 2022, but did in 2023.
-Weather permitting, this year there were amusement rides from April 13th (which is the official day of Vaisakhi each year) and April 23rd (which is the day after the Surrey Vaisakhi Parade in 2023).
+In 2025 there were amusement rides on most days from April 10th to 21st.

 Gurdwara Darbar Temple and Vaisakhi Carnival